Jessewcs/Project/README.md

             print("Invalid Input: Please try again!", file=sys.stderr)
             print()
 ```
 The function, get_sku_category() shows the user all available categories to label their most recent inputted SKU and returns the user's valid category selection.
+Since the list indices in Python start at 0 and the user is presented with choices starting at 1, we need to adjust for the user's selected category to match the correct index.

 ```python
 def inventory_item_class(sku, category, quantity):